You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 1. Delete/Remove Old Files

-Keep in mind: Any file in your Canvas course will be scored for accessibility, whether it’s published or not.
+Note: Any file in your Canvas course will be scored for accessibility, whether it’s published or not.

 2. Image Missing a Description

-Keep in mind: Missing Descriptions can occur for standalone images or within a document.
+Note: Missing Descriptions can occur for standalone images or within a document.

 3. Document Does Not Have Headings